Well, the windows & frames have for the time being, Won!

 As shown the stay tensioners will not work.

-On the drawing the Pin Rails are shown below the upper Dead Eyes which would clamp the adjusting line so they would not move.
+On the drawing the Pin Rails are shown below the upper Dead Eyes which

 The Pin Rails actually go above the upper Dead Eyes.